Living in Gibraltar · Last updated 2 June 2026

 Utilities and Bills

-Gibraltar's electricity is supplied by Gibraltar Electricity Authority (GEA).
-Costs are reasonable by UK standards — a 2-bedroom apartment typically runs £60 to £120 per month depending on AC use.
-Air conditioning is the main variable: summer months in a fully air-conditioned flat can push bills significantly.
-Water is similarly priced to the UK.
+Gibraltar's electricity is supplied exclusively by the Gibraltar Electricity Authority (GEA).
+Costs are reasonable by UK standards.
+A 2-bedroom apartment typically runs £60 to £120 per month depending on air conditioning use , summer months with full AC can push that figure higher.
+Water is supplied by Gibraltar Waterworks (AquaGib) at broadly similar cost to the UK.
+Importantly, there is no mains gas network in Gibraltar, so gas bills are not a factor.

 Transport

-- Car: Fuel is duty-free and significantly cheaper than the UK or Spain.
-A tank of petrol costs roughly 25 to 30% less than in the UK.
-However, parking is a genuine challenge and cost.
+- Car: Fuel is duty-free and significantly cheaper than in the UK or Spain.
+A tank of petrol costs roughly 25 to 30% less than the UK equivalent based on current pump prices.
+Parking is a genuine challenge and cost in the territory.

-- Bus: Gibraltar has a bus service connecting main areas.
+- Bus: Gibraltar has a bus service connecting the main areas.
 Fares are low.

-- Taxi: Expensive for short distances; useful for late nights.
-A cross-town fare runs £8 to £15.
+- Taxi: Useful for late nights.
+A cross-town fare typically runs £8 to £15 based on local market rates.

-- Cross-border commute (La Linea-Gibraltar): Walking is free.
-By car, expect fuel costs plus potentially car park fees on the Spain side.
+- Cross-border commute (La Linea to Gibraltar): Walking across is free.
+By car, expect fuel costs plus potentially car park fees on the Spanish side.

 Tax: The Gibraltar Advantage

 Income tax in Gibraltar is significantly lower than in the UK.
-Residents pay tax on Gibraltar-source income only and under Gibraltar's Category 2 scheme (for those with qualifying net worth), total annual tax liability can be capped.
-Standard income tax rates for Gibraltar residents are graduated but generally fall in the 6% to 25% range on Allowances Based System income, compared to UK rates of 20% to 45%.
-For higher earners, this difference alone can offset Gibraltar's higher rent costs substantially.
+Residents pay tax on Gibraltar-source income only.
+Standard income tax rates for Gibraltar residents are graduated and generally fall in the 6% to 25% range under the Allowances Based System, compared to UK rates of 20% to 45%.
+There is no VAT, no capital gains tax, no inheritance tax, and no wealth tax in Gibraltar.

 Sample Monthly Budgets